-Table MM-6 Difficult Challenges-Long-term

-Long-Term Challenges: 2025-2033 Description Power scaling Power scaling-no knobs are left besides steep-subthreshold (SS) device as complementary and architecture.
+Table MM-6Difficult Challenges-Long-term Long-Term Challenges: 2026-2034 Description Power scaling Power scaling-no solutions are left besides steep-subthreshold (SS) devices to enable complementary SoC functions bringing power reduction but replacing mainstream CMOS.
 However, most of steep-SS device candidates do not bring an adequate performance comparable to CMOS at nominal supply voltages.
-In order to maximize the performance of steep-SS device, current architectures need to attain the performance through parallelization.
-Use cases of vertical device structures Performance scaling and functional diversification with vertical devices and new architectures.
-Using vertical devices at conventional logic and architectures will raise routing congestion and increased parasitics.
-There is a need for new logic schemes that maximize the advantage of 3D capability.
-Thermal issue due to increased Thermal challenges (e.g., power density and dark silicon) of 3D stacking. power density Gate-all-around devices have limited heat conductance due to confined architecture.
-Increased pin density due to aggressive standard cell height scaling and increasing drive by vertically stacked devices put a significant pressure to the power density.
-Cost reduction with 3D integration Managing cost, yield, and process complexity of 3D integration.
-Using vertical devices separated by the interconnect significantly increases the wafer cost and the number of masks (i.e., process complexity) adding pressure to the defectivity (e.g., D0) control.
-Architectures need to be refined for reducing the interconnect complexity between tiers as well as simplified integration and function per tier (e.g., I/O in one tier, SRAM in another tier, etc.).
+In order to maximize the performance of steep-SS device, new architectures are necessary to attain the performance through parallelization.
+Use cases of Performance scaling and functional diversification with vertical devices and new architectures. vertical device structures Using vertical devices at conventional logic and architectures will raise routing congestion and increased parasitics.
+There is a need for new logic schemes and architectures that maximize the advantage of 3D capability.
+Thermal issue due Thermal challenges (e.g., power density and dark silicon) of 3D stacking. to increased power density Gate-all-around (GAA) devices have limited heat conductance due to confined architecture.
+Increased pin density due to aggressive standard cell height scaling and increased drive by stacked devices put a significant pressure on the power density.
+Cost reduction Managing cost, yield, and process complexity of 3D integration. with 3D integration Jsing vertical devices separated by the interconnect significantly increases the wafer cost and the number of masks (i.e., process complexity) adding pressure to the defectivity (e.g. D0) control.
+Architectures need to be refined for reducing the interconnect complexity between tiers as well as implified integration and function per tier (e.g., I/O in one tier, SRAM in another tier, etc.).
 Integration of non-Cu metallization to replace Cu Adoption of non-Cu interconnects for low-resistance, meeting EM/TDDB, and temperature budget compatibility with devices used in 3D integration.